 Calculus - 1 credit

 Topics include number systems and properties, limits, derivatives, and integrals.
 Applications of all problems will be discussed following each topic.
-Admission into this class requires successful completion of Math Analysis and teacher recommendation.
+Admission into this class requires successful completion of Pre-Calculus and teacher recommendation.

 Anatomy and Physiology (recommended for Cosmetology/DMT/Sports/Public Safety/Optical Technology) - 1 credit